 It was confirmed at the pre-application exchanges on 25th and 31st March 2020 that in consideration the principle of extending the property at ground and first floors would be acceptable.
-Though the properties have considerable space between each other it was suggested by at pre-app stage that a set-in of 750mm on the east side should suffice to counter any terracing affect after the removal of the existing dormer protrusion.
-The set-in has been repeated on the west side too on the first floor therefore reducing the overall rear extension width.
+The set-in from the sides at the FF rear has been increased on both the west side and east sides therefore reducing the overall rear extension width down to 1/2 of the ground floor dimension.